hope-mdy-geo/new/README.md

 ##  Advantages of the Project
--If user can only type one Myanmar font, the user will known the two other fonts.
+-If user can only type one Myanmar font, the user will known the two other fonts. <br />
--The user can use easily the converting process with three fonts by using this website without changing the other website.
+-The user can use easily the converting process with three fonts by using this website without changing the other website. <br />
--By using this system, save the translation time and searching time.
+-By using this system, save the translation time and searching time. <br />

 ##  Limitations of the Project
 -The system is implemented for only three Myanmar language fonts such as Zawgyi, Unicode, Wincode.